What is Pilates?

 Mr. Pilates’ original program was a mat exercise program comprised of 34 exercises that can be performed in about thirty to forty minutes, however once he realized that he was not always certain whether his clients were properly engaged working on his exercises he went about to invent equipment that uses spring resistance to help his clients find an easier engagement during their movements.

 Joseph Pilates stated in his book “Return to Life”, which was published in 1945: “If you will faithfully perform your Contrology* exercises regularly only four times a week for just three months as outlined in “RETURN TO LIFE”, you will find your body development approaching the ideal, accompanied by renewed mental vigor and spiritual enhancement.” (* Contrology, the science of control, as Joseph Pilates used to call his work.)

-I have not found another exercise program that brings all of these different facets together to truly maximize our physical abilities.
 Whether you just like to stay in great shape or are looking to advance to the next level in your favorite sport on any level, including professional athletes, the Pilates Method will achieve those goals.

 Pilates is not a miracle exercise system.
 One does not regain lost length/height, increase muscle mass or bone density mass by just merely attending and showing up to a session.
 Pilates takes some serious commitment, dedication and hard work to achieve the full benefits that can be obtained if the exercises are done correctly with energy and vigor.